 The first step is getting a clear diagnosis as early as possible from an expert such as Dr. Petkov.
 Untreated, TSS can lead to permanent nerve damage and disability.
-At your initial consultation, your NJ podiatrist looks for loss of feeling.
+At your initial consultation at podiatrist office in New Jersey, your foot doctor looks for loss of feeling.
 By applying light, manual pressure, your doctor often can tell if you have a mass pressing on the nerve.

 While sometimes misdiagnosed as plantar fasciitis or Morton’s neuroma, TTS requires different treatments.
 At Premier Podiatry, you have access to advanced diagnostic procedures such as electromyography and nerve conduction velocity to evaluate any nerve damage.

 Once it’s determined that you have TTS, tarsal tunnel syndrome treatment usually begins conservatively.
-Dr. Petkov often recommends non-invasive treatments alone or in combination.
+Podiatrists in NJ often recommend non-invasive treatments alone or in combination.
 These include:

 Tarsal tunnel syndrome surgery is only required if your condition worsens or if you don’t find relief from other options.
 If your podiatrist discovers lesions crowding the space in the tarsal tunnel, surgery is often the go-to option.
 Surgery usually entails an endoscopic procedure that requires local anesthesia.
 It’s performed in the doctor’s office to relieve the pressure on the nerve.